Jeff Grimes: BYU (second stint)

 In December 2017, Grimes was named the offensive coordinator at BYU, under head coach Kalani Sitake, replacing Ty Detmer.
 During his tenure at BYU, Grimes developed BYU quarterback Zach Wilson, who threw for a career-high 3,692 passing yards, 33 touchdowns and 3 interceptions with a passer rating of 196.4 in 2020.
 That season, Grimes' offense ranked 3rd nationally in scoring offense (43.5 PPG) and was the leader in yards per play (7.84).
 In 2020, Grimes was a finalist for the Broyles Award, given annually to the best assistant coach in college football.

 Baylor

 On January 4, 2021, Grimes was named the offensive coordinator at Baylor under head coach Dave Aranda, replacing Larry Fedora.
 In his first season with Baylor, Grimes was again a finalist for the Broyles Award, as Baylor posted a 12–2 record and won the Big 12 conference title.
 Afterwards the team regressed, and Grimes was dismissed following the 2023 season amidst other changes to the program.

 Kansas

 Kansas hired Grimes in December 2023 as offensive coordinator and assistant head coach under Lance Leipold.
 He replaced Andy Kotelnicki, who departed after the season to take the same job at Penn State.

+Wisconsin

+In December 2024, Grimes was announced as the offensive coordinator at Wisconsin under head coach Luke Fickell.